summasmiff/csv-to-psd/README.md

 This script:

 >1.
-Reads a CSV file that contains two columns, "Original" and "Translation".
+Reads a CSV file that contains two columns, with originals first, followed by translations.

 >2.
 If the sample PDF contains any matches with the CSV "Original" column, it replaces it with the corresponding "Translation".

 >3.
+A new PDF is written with the updated translations.

-The CSV "Translation" is then updated with a third column, "Success", if a "Translation" has taken place.
+>4.
+A new CSV is then created with a third column, "Success", next to each successfully translated set.

 Repository includes samples .csv and .pdf files to test.